XU-JIA-JUN/OpenWeed-GUI-PyQt5-YOLO/README.md

 # Installing OpenWeedGUI:

 ## Environment Requirements:
  OpenWeedGUI was developed using Linux but it also can be operated in Windows.
-It should be noted that some optional features cannot be used when run on Linux. ```bash python --version
+It should be noted that some optional features cannot be used when run on Linux. `python --version`